joaquinelio/litul-crud/README.md

   panel status (idle, showing, editing) and the functions actually implemented by dev (search, create, update, remove, nav)

+Pretty rigid.
+Not a tool for create new stuff, although the l&s and some behaviour can be changed drastically with css.

 ***The story***
 ===